How much will it cost to install solar panels on my home?

 How the system size increases/decreases the solar installation price

-The size of a solar panel system, often measured in kilowatts (kW) or megawatts (MW), has a significant impact on the installation price because of:
+The size of a solar panel system, often measured in kilowatts (kW) or megawatts (MW), has a significant impact on the installation price because of:- direct relationship,

 Direct Relationship